ianhambleton/website-ianhambleton-9sep2021/content/home/publications.md

 weight = 400  # Order that this section will appear.

 title = "Recent Publications"
 subtitle = "My most recent publications.
-Follow the link below for my full publication list."
+Follow the link at the end of this list for my full publication list."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.